MORE-Platform/more-app-multiplatform/README.md

 ### Troubleshooting

 - **iOS build fails**: Check that all iOS-related environment variables are set correctly and that your Apple Developer account has the necessary permissions.
+Ensure that the `APPLE_CONNECT_KEY_CONTENT` is properly base64 encoded and that the `APPLE_CONNECT_KEY_IS_BASE64` is set to true.
 - **Android build fails**: Verify that the Android keystore and Google Play key are correctly encoded in base64.
+The Android build process expects both `ANDROID_KEYSTORE_BASE64` and `GOOGLE_PLAY_KEY_IN_BASE64` to be properly base64 encoded.
 - **Deployment fails**: Ensure that the app identifiers match the ones in your Apple Developer account or Google Play Console.
+For iOS, make sure the `TARGETS` variable matches the app identifiers in the same order.
+- **Version code issues**: If you encounter version code conflicts in Google Play, the system will automatically try to increment the version code based on the latest version in Google Play.
+If this fails, it will fall back to the calculated version code based on the semantic version.

 ## Usage